Lancashire Institute for Economic and Business Research (LIEBR)

 Professor Philip B. Whyman contributed as a panellist to the Labour Party Fringe 2016 strategic policy discussion entitled “Is there scope for a real Alternative Labour Economic Strategy post Brexit?”

 The event theme was summarised as follows: “In the aftermath of Brexit, should Labour once against seek an alternative to what you might call the modern Treasury view of classical finance, monetary activism and ever increasing globalisation?”
-Read more of the event briefing note.

 Professor Philip B. Whyman had an article on post-Brexit published in The Conversation.